tarleb/querverweis/test/perevirky/labeled-equation.md

 # Labeled Equation

-A equation that's labeled using LaTeX syntax should be converted to the internal labeling structure, i.e., the label should become the id of a wrapping Span.
+An equation that's labeled using LaTeX syntax should be converted to the internal labeling structure, i.e., the label should become the id of a wrapping Span.